Pampa in Gray County, Texas — The American South (West South Central)

 Erected 1986 by Texas Historical Commission.
 (Marker Number 3922.)

 Location.
 35° 32.119′ N, 100° 57.774′ W. Marker is in Pampa, Texas, in Gray County.
-Marker is at the intersection of West Foster Avenue and North Russell Street, on the right when traveling west on West Foster Avenue.
+It is at the intersection of West Foster Avenue and North Russell Street, on the right when traveling west on West Foster Avenue.
 Marker is on the south lawn of City Hall.
 Touch for map.
 Marker is at or near this postal address: 200 West Foster Avenue, Pampa TX 79065, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pampa City Hall (within shouting distance of this marker); Combs-Worley Building (about 400 feet away, measured in a direct line); First National Bank in Pampa (about 500 feet away); Gray County Courthouse (about 500 feet away); Oil Discovery in Gray County (about 500 feet away); White Deer Land Building (about 500 feet away); Vittorio Emanuel von Brunow, M. D. (about 500 feet away); Quanah Parker Trail (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Pampa City Hall (within shouting distance of this marker); Combs-Worley Building (about 400 feet away, measured in a direct line); First National Bank in Pampa (about 500 feet away); Gray County Courthouse (about 500 feet away); Oil Discovery in Gray County (about 500 feet away); White Deer Land Building (about 500 feet away); Vittorio Emanuel von Brunow, M. D. (about 500 feet away); Quanah Parker Trail (about 700 feet away).
 Touch for a list and map of all markers in Pampa.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 30, 2024.
 It was originally submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 581 times since then and 23 times this year.
+This page has been viewed 964 times since then and 21 times this year.
 Photos: 1, 2. submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.